How to Sleep on the Plane to Japan

 5 Reasons Why It’s Hard to Sleep on a Plane

-Trying to improve your ability to sleep on plane therefore involves tackling as many of the things above that bother you – and here are a few tips to help.
+Trying to improve your ability to sleep on a plane therefore involves tackling as many of the things above that bother you – and below you’ll find a heap of tips that can help.

 When Should You Sleep?

-Ideally, you’re going to want to sleep as close as possible to the time you’d be asleep in Japan, as this helps you adapt a tiny bit quicker when you get there.
+Ideally, you’re going to want to sleep as close as possible to the time you’d be asleep in Japan, as this helps you adapt a tiny bit quicker when you get there and reduces your risk of jetlag (read our piece on fighting jetlag in Japan for more tips on that).

 However, there’s another time when you might want to at least try and grab a short nap – right after take off.